fpt and WinFPT Reference Manual - Command-line Commands

 DEFAULT COMPLEX SIZE = n

-where n is integer.
-If no specification is made, FPT uses the defaults
+where n is an integer literal.
+If no specification is made, fpt uses the defaults

 LOGICAL*4